-President Fillmore had sworn to uphold the Constitution of the United States, and the Constitution allowed rights to slaveholders.
+President Fillmore had sworn to uphold the Constitution of the United States, and the Constitution in turn upheld people’s rights to enslave others.
 He had promised to abide by the decisions of the Congress, and they had passed a Fugitive Slave Law.
 He threw the weight of his influence onto enforcing the Fugitive Slave Law because he believed it was the only way to keep the Union together, and he believed that safeguarding the Union was his sworn duty as President.

 Those who supported the Fugitive Slave Law often stated that the purpose of government was to protect property.
-They argued that, since slaves were property, no one, including the slaves themselves, had any right to deprive the slaveholder of rightful ownership.
-A runaway slave was nothing more than a thief, in this view.
-They also fooled themselves into believing all sorts of falsehoods about the natural inferiority of black people.
-Many even convinced themselves that black people were happier in slavery than they would be if left to fend for themselves in the world.
+They argued that enslaved people were property, so, they said, no one, including the enslaved people themselves, had any right to deprive the slaveholder of their ownership.
+A runaway from enslavement was nothing more than a property thief, in this view.
+They also fooled themselves into believing all sorts of falsehoods about white people being better than Black people.
+Many white people convinced themselves that Black people were happier in slavery than they would be as free people.

-"There hangs in my study . . . the gun my grandfather fought with at the battle of Lexington... and also the musket he captured from a British soldier on that day," Parker wrote in his letter to President Fillmore.
-"If I would not peril my property, my liberty, nay my life to keep my parishioners out of slavery, then I should throw away these trophies, and should think I was the son of some coward and not a brave man's child."
+"There hangs in my study . . . the gun my grandfather fought with at the battle of Lexington... and also the musket he captured from a British soldier on that day," Parker wrote in his letter to President Millard Fillmore.
+"If I would not peril my property, my liberty, nay my life to keep my parishioners out of slavery, then I should throw away these trophies."

-Many other abolitionists were against using violence, but after the passage of the Fugitive Slave Law, Parker did not agree with them.
-He often used the proud history of the Revolution as a way of bringing people to his point of view.
-He also saw that over the years there had been a practice of erasing the memory of black participation in the Revolution, and he was dedicated to reminding his fellow Americans of the historic role blacks had played.
+Many abolitionists were against using violence, but after the passage of the Fugitive Slave Law, Parker did not agree with them.
+He often used the proud history of the American Revolution as a way of bringing people to his point of view.
+He also saw that over the years there had been a practice of erasing the memory of Black participation in the Revolution.
+He was dedicated to reminding his fellow Americans of the historic role Blacks had played.

 In the end, Fillmore's signing of the Fugitive Slave Law probably did keep the country together for another ten years.
 And, in the end, that law probably strengthened the resolve of people in the North, making it possible for them to win the Civil War.
 Up to that point, it was easy for Northerners to see slavery as none of their business.
-Whether they hated slavery or not, few Northerners considered themselves personally responsible until they were forced to participate in the capture of fugitives and to witness the kidnapping of innocent free blacks by slave-catchers.
+Whether they hated slavery or not, few Northerners considered themselves personally responsible until they were forced to participate in the capture of people who had escaped, and to witness the kidnapping of innocent free Blacks by agents abusing the Fugitive Slave Law.

 Until the time of the Fugitive Slave Law, abolitionists had been very unpopular, even in Massachusetts.
 Now, Theodore Parker, who had been despised by many for his radical views, suddenly became enormously popular.
 Every week, his sermons and speeches were heard by thousands of people and read by many more.
 One person who read everything by Theodore Parker that he could get his hands on was William Herndon of Illinois, Abraham Lincoln's law partner.
 Herndon often passed along Parker's writings to Lincoln, who expressed his admiration for it.
 In one sermon, Herndon had underlined the following words that he thought would interest Lincoln: "Democracy is direct self-government, over all the people, for all the people, by all the people."